Home > Winter > Skiing

 Durability goes hand in hand with warmth for the most important variables of a ski glove design; (photo/Jason Hummel)

 Choosing between gloves and mittens is a matter of personal preference.
-Each option has pros and cons, and it is important to understand these before choosing.
+Each option has pros and cons, and it is important to understand these before making a decision.

 woman holding palms open while testing ski gloves